 Amelia is a gifted violinist who is in danger of quitting the Brissac Academy of Music.
 Julius arranges to have a scholarship given to her through his employee Tony so that Julius can escort Amelia to every musical event in the city.
 The trouble begins when he cannot meet her one night and Tony goes in his place.
 Tony believes that Julius and Amelia are a couple and then son Paul thinks that Tony and Amelia are a couple as he is sending her the money.
 The worst part is that Amelia might leave classical music for swing music with classmates Dusty, Joy and the band.
 Written by

 Although Jane Wyman

 had no trouble faking the fingering of a dummy violin, Olivia de Havilland

 had to have someone do it for her.
 In all her close-ups, the arm doing the fingering belonged to a professional hidden from view, or the fingers were hidden from view.
 She controlled only the bow.
 See more

-Franz Liszt was credited orally by Jane Wyman during the film.
+Jacques Offenbach was credited by a program note during the film.
 See more

 Remake of Episode

-Swing version played at the party See more
+Played at the Beaux Arts Ballroom See more